TheRebelOfBabylon/lnd_send_custom_data/README.md

  ), metadata=[('macaroon', macaroon)]):
      print(resp)
 ```
 There are a couple of key things to mention.
 One, we are using the `routerrpc` rpc method `SendPaymentV2` as opposed to the deprecated `SendPayment`.
 I'm fairly certain it would work with `SendPayment` after examining the code as `SendPaymentV2` just seems to be optimized for concurrency.
 We also must specify `amp=true` otherwise, it will fail.
-Now the really important thing to notice is all we have to do to set a custom record is set `dest_custom_records`.
+Now the really important thing to notice is all we have to do to set a custom record is define the `dest_custom_records` attribute.
 That's it.
 The available literature around this topic makes it seem like you have to build your own HTLCs and then attach the custom data in the `lnwire` message in TLV format, but thankfully `lnd` has built a simple API that takes care of all of this for us.

 It's important that any custom record have a key value greater than `65536` as any key value below this has been reserved.
-A reasonably high fee limit must also be set to pay for the routing fee otherwise, the payment can't be sent.
+A fee limit must higher than 0 must also be set to pay for the routing fee otherwise, the payment can't be sent.

 ## Step 4: SubscribeInvoices